MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-disciplines/data-platform-modernization.md

 ## Modernize open-source SQL & NoSQL databases

-Modernize your open-source databases and NoSQL databases and find the balance of control and productivity that meets your needs (*see table*).
+Modernize your open-source databases and NoSQL databases and find the balance of control and productivity that meets your needs.

+In the table, find your desired level of control vs. productivity.
+Then, see if the solution meets your needs.
+Follow the implementation guidance for your use case.

 | Control vs. Productivity | Your solution... | When you need... | Implementation guidance for... |
 | --- | --- | --- | --- |